 Shadow-san is the only V.I.L.E. teacher that still refers to as Carmen by her childhood moniker, "Black Sheep," even when saving her life in the first season finale.
 It's because he wanted her to escape the V.I.L.E. lifestyle before she was forced to commit murder or Trapped in Villainy.
 Shadow-san is essentially saying that no matter how much Carmen grows, she is still his child.

-Shadow-san disapproving of Carmen wanting to become a thief becomes this when Coach Brunt reveals in "The African Ice Caper" that Carmen's father tried to defect from V.I.L.E., and Shadow-san as a young trainee was sent to kill him.
+Shadow-san disapproving of Carmen wanting to become a thief becomes this when Coach Brunt reveals in "The African Ice Caper" and "The Deep Dive Caper" that Carmen's father tried to defect from V.I.L.E., and Shadow-san as a young trainee was sent to kill him.
 Shadow-san was honoring her father's memory by trying to steer her from a life of crime.

-Ho Yay: Those Two Guys El Topo and Le Chevre are rather close to each other; they never go on missions without each other, their areas of expertise complement each other (the former prefers going underground, the latter prefers going up high), they give each other pet names (including "mon ami", which typically only shows up in fiction in a romantic sense), and if one is in danger, the other will most likely prioritize rescuing him over whatever mission they have at the time.
+Those Two Guys El Topo and Le Chevre are rather close to each other; they never go on missions without each other, their areas of expertise complement each other (the former prefers going underground, the latter prefers going up high), they give each other pet names (including "mon ami", which typically only shows up in fiction in a romantic sense), and if one is in danger, the other will most likely prioritize rescuing him over whatever mission they have at the time.
 Dr. Bellum even refers to El Topo as Le Chèvre's "dear boy".
+In the series finale, the two go legit after the collapse of V.I.L.E., opening a food truck together.

 Inferred Holocaust: When the Chief talks to Chase, she mentions that V.I.L.E. is probably behind most of the economic and social disasters that occur all over the world, though due to their secrecy it's hard to be certain.